TSTanabe/HMSS2/README.md

 * .fasta

 In case of any .fna file extension HMSSS will try to transcripe to protein fasta via prodigal.
+HMSSS also comes with several options which are scribed in the help accessed by `-h` and in the following:

 ### Extending the HMM library and gene cluster patterns
-The HMM library is by default set to the library in the source folder, but can be changed to any other library compatible with the HMMER3 package.
-In this case specific threshold scores have to be provided in a tab separated file following the '-t'
+* `-l` sets the HMM library.
+By default this is set to the library in the source folder which includes the sulfur related HMMs.
+However this library can either be extended by or changed to any other HMM library compatible with the HMMER3 package.
+* `-t` sets the threshold file.
+Specific threshold scores for each HMM in the library are located here in a tab separated file.
+Each name is assigned to threshold score.
+In case of extended libraries the threshold scores should be set here.
+* `-p` sets the syntenic gene patterns to be detected.
+All genes are listed in a tab separated file.
+Each line corresponds to one syntenic cluster.
+Collinearity is defined by the order of appearence.
+The first word in the line defines the name of the whole genecluster and is used as keyword.
+*  `-c` sets the number of CPUs to be used by HMMER
+*  `-nt` sets the number of nucleotides between two genes to be considered as syntenic.
+The distance is calculated between the closest ends of two genes.
+*  `-mc` sets the minimal fraction of the gene cluster to be present to assign a keyword.
+By default 0.5.
+*  `-t`
+*  `-t`
+*  `-t`